Jeunesses International Music Competition Dinu Lipatti: History

 Held annually since 1994, the contest has included different disciplines – piano, violin, flute, clarinet, composition, horn, trumpet, singing.

 In 2011, "Jeunesses Musicales International Competition Bucharest" became "Jeunesses International Music Competition Dinu Lipatti", in honor of Lipatti, who supported and encouraged young musicians.

 Alongside the competition, the event includes workshops and master classes led by artists and music teachers from European academies.

 Participants

 The competition has three age categories, encouraging young musicians from the earliest ages to a master competition category: 10–14 years, 14–18 years, 18–30 years.

-Usually, this competition brings together around 100 musicians from 30–40 countries, as a platform for communication and cultural dialogue.
+Usually, this competition brings together around 100 musicians from 30 to 40 countries, as a platform for communication and cultural dialogue.

 Jury

 Jury is formed by recognized artists and professors appreciated in the field with experience in identifying new talent, reconfirmation of their decisions being the laureates professional path.